araujota/winternal/README.md

    ```
   - Follow the prompts to create the project and graph
   - Click on the "View graph in UI:" link to see the graph in the management dashboard

+4. **Use the Web UI:**
+   - Navigate to http://localhost:3001 to access the simple web interface
+   - Add documentation URLs in the left column
+   - Chat with the AI assistant in the right column for code generation

 ## Project Structure